bhauman/lein-figwheel/README.md

 can click on files in the heads up display and they will open in your editor!

-A lot of effort has gone into making the heads up display not interfere with your running code.

 #### Robust connection

 Figwheel's connection is fairly robust.
 I have experienced figwheel